Elementary $\infty$-toposes from type theory: Introduction

 In section \ref{sect: preliminaries}, we will briefly review the necessary background about type theory and its models, tribes and about $\infty$-categories and their localisation.
 In section \ref{sect: univalence in TT}, we define univalent universes in type theory and the notion of a categorical model of univalence that we will use.
 In section \ref{sect: univalent tribs}, we introduce the notions of a univalent fibration and a homotopy subobject classifier in a tribe and prove that the latter always exists in a univalent tribe.
 We also show that every categorical model of univalence is a univalent tribe.
 In section \ref{sect: univalence in infinity-categories}, we prove that every univalent fibration becomes a univalent morphism in the $\infty$-localisation of a tribe.
 Moreover, we show that every univalent morphism in a locally cartesian closed and finitely complete $\infty$-category induces the existence of a subobject classifier.
 Finally, in section \ref{sect: ele infty toposes} we put all pieces together to derive our two main results: every univalent tribe, and hence model of HoTT, presents an elementary $\infty$-topos and every elementary $\infty$-topos has subobject classifiers.

 The following table gives a road map of where in the paper each of these steps is established:

 \textbf{Acknowledgements}

-I am grateful to Chris Kapulkin for helpful comments on earlier versions of this draft and for many helpful discussions.
-I am also thankful to Daniël Apol for many helpful discussions.
+We are grateful to Chris Kapulkin for helpful comments on earlier versions of this draft and for many helpful discussions.
+We also want to thank Reid Barton, Tim Campion, Jonas Höfer, and Christian Sattler for many helpful conversations.
+Parts of this work are part of Maximilian Petrowitsch's PhD thesis supervised by Chris Kapulkin.